WalMaa/FestivalPlanner/README.md

 * Upcoming

 # Release History
+* `V.0.3.0` - Users can select a location and see the festivals and artists.
 * `V.0.2.2` - Upcoming festivals bar implemented.
 * `V.0.2.1` - Pocketbase integration.
 * `V.0.1.1` - Initial UI and data structure.
 Changed Firebase to PocketBase due to the need for only a simple relational database solution.
 (18-05-2023)